Trading Limit Management

 Any decrease of collaterals provided before 12:00 CET will affect the trade limit as of 16:00 CET, while payout is released 3 business days later.

 A DCP CM communicates these collateral preferences, by submitting the form “O10 Cash Deposit and Release”.
 For submitting the form as well as for support concerning the collateral management process, please contact ECC Direct Clearing Team on the following email address: firstname.lastname@example.org.

-A DCP CM needs a limit before starting to trade.
-The limit is capped by the financial strength of the DCP CM.
-ECC uses the Creditreform rating and equity of the DCP CM to determine the maximum limit as shown in the following table:
+The maximum collateral value (CAP) that a DCP CM can post with ECC is capped by the financial strength of the DCP CM.
+ECC uses the Creditreform rating and equity of the DCP CM to determine the maximum collateral value (CAP) as shown in the following table: